NecipAkgz/vscode-code-autocomplete/README.md

 - `tabnine.debug`: enables debug mode
 - `tabnine.maxNumberOfResults`: maximum number of results returned by TabNine
 - `tabnine.disabledLanguagesIds`: list of languages IDs to disable
+- `tabnine.requestTimeout`: timeout in milliseconds after which TabNine request is terminated

 </details>